President Biden has signed The American Rescue Plan of 2021.

 Here is a practical application for the example above.
 Instead of the limit being around 10%, it would lower to 6% instead—which is only $400 per month.
 But the silver benchmark is still $1,000, which means the subsidy increases from $333 per month up to $600 per month to bridge the gap.

 2. Who Qualifies for Subsidies?

 Making health insurance subsidies accessible was also fundamental to the Affordable Care Act.
-However, there was a notorious problem known as the 400% FPL cliff—the spot where all subsidies would stop.
+However, there was a problem known as the 400% FPL cliff.
+This was the spot where all subsidies would stop.
 This was especially problematic for individuals who hovered right around the 400% level, since even the smallest percent of difference could cost thousands of dollars.
 (See point 3 below for what would happen in that scenario.)

 The American Rescue Plan has removed that 400% FPL limit on subsidies for 2021 and 2022.
 Instead, they’ve made a limit of 8.5% of total household income that can be spent on the silver benchmark plan.

 Example: Family of 2 making $75,000 would be at 435% FPL, and normally would not qualify for any subsidy.
 But now, they are expected to pay no more than 8.5% of their annual income on the silver benchmark plan—their limit is $531 per month.
 If the silver benchmark is $1,000 per month, they qualify for a subsidy of $469 per month.
 This puts $5,628 back into their pocket per year.

 According to the national average, the family example above would actually be saving $16,668 per year.